irclogs/svelte/README.md

 Run `yarn` and `yarn dev`.

-> The public server has localhost:8000 allowed for CORS requests, so running on port 8000
+> The public database server has localhost:8000 allowed for CORS requests, so running this app on port 8000
-> will make the api available
+> will make the api available.
+Run `yarn watch --mode test` to use a couchdb on localhost (see .env.test).

 ## Production build